Semiparametric Bayesian Inference for Local Extrema of Functions in the Presence of Noise: Theoretical results

 \begin{remark} Part (ii) indicates a bias-variance trade-off regarding the rescaled posterior for estimating $t_m$.
 The bias of the centering quantity $\hat t_m-b_n - t_m$ is bounded above by $\lambda^{r_1}$, in view of Lemma~\ref{lem:post.mode} and the constraint that $\frac{1}{4} < \beta < \frac{1}{2}$.
 On the other hand, the variance $n^{-1}\varphi_{11,m}$ is bounded above by $(n\lambda)^{-1}$ in view of Assumption B2.
-Therefore, a larger $\lambda$ (or equivalently a larger $\beta$) corresponds to a smaller variance but a larger bias.
+Therefore, a larger $\lambda$ (or equivalently, a larger $\beta$) corresponds to a smaller variance but a larger bias.
 An exact rate calculation for both bias and variance can be obtained by considering the special cases in Section~\ref{sec:determinstic.bound}.
 Note that such rates depend on the underlying regularity parameter of the true function that is typically unknown, impeding their application to parameter tuning.
-We propose to use an empirical Bayes approach to select $\lambda$ by maximizing its marginal likelihood function, which shows competitive performance in our numerical experiments; see Section~\ref{sec:simulation} for details. \end{remark}
+We propose to use an empirical Bayes approach to select $\lambda$ by maximizing its marginal likelihood function, which shows competitive performance in our simulations; see Section~\ref{sec:simulation} for details. \end{remark}

-Verifying the conditions needed for the preceding theorems often amounts to checking Assumptions B1-B3 and Assumption C, which will provide insights into how to choose the kernel hyperparameters; see Section~\ref{sec:determinstic.bound} for examples.
+Verifying the conditions needed for the preceding theorems often amounts to checking Assumptions B1-B3 and Assumption C, which will provide insight into how to choose the kernel hyperparameters; see Section~\ref{sec:determinstic.bound} for examples.